sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 ### Legend setup

-<font color = red> EDIT HERE ONWARDS </font>

 In this step, specify the legend for the output classified image.
-SEPAL provides multiple ways to create and customize a legend.
+SEPAL provides multiple ways to create and customize a legend - manually or by importing a `csv` table.

 ![Legend setup](../images/sepal/sepal_rf/sepal_rf_9.png)